AimRT/AimRT/document/sphinx-en/tutorials/index.md

 interface_py/rpc.md
 ```

 ## Configuration Documentation

-You can learn detailed configuration methods for each component through the following documentation.
+You can learn the detailed configuration methods for each component through the following documentation.

 ```{toctree}
 :maxdepth: 1